phucvu-nyu/BST_270_individual_project/README.md

-chocolate | Does it contain chocolate? fruity | Is it fruit flavored? caramel | Is there caramel in the candy? peanutalmondy | Does it contain peanuts, peanut butter or almonds? nougat | Does it contain nougat? crispedricewafer | Does it contain crisped rice, wafers, or a cookie component? hard | Is it a hard candy?
+chocolate | Does it contain chocolate? fruity | Is it fruit flavored? caramel | Is there caramel in the candy? peanutyalmondy | Does it contain peanuts, peanut butter or almonds? nougat | Does it contain nougat? crispedricewafer | Does it contain crisped rice, wafers, or a cookie component? hard | Is it a hard candy?